chenrujun/azure-spring-apps-file-processing-sample/README.md

 3. **Azure Event Hubs**: In log files, each valid line will be converted into avro format then send to Azure Event Hubs.
 4. **Log Analytics**: When current application run in Azure Spring Apps, the logs can be viewed by Log Analytics.

+### 1.4.
+The Application
+The scenario is a classic [Enterprise Integration Pattern](https://www.enterpriseintegrationpatterns.com/index.html), so we use the [Spring Boot](https://spring.io/projects/spring-boot) + [Spring Integration](https://spring.io/projects/spring-integration) in this application.

 ## 2. Run Current Sample on Azure Spring Apps Consumption Plan

 ### 2.1.
 Provision Required Azure Resources